rohit-ambre/superduperdb-website/pitch.md

 ## Current solutions don’t enable efficient interoperability between data and models

-- Data preparation and processing causes huge overhead
+- Data preparation and preprocessing causes huge overhead
 - No intelligent information lookup on the fly by the model
 - No handling of new data points (streaming)